Extended Impact: SA Biodiversity Credit + April Salumei Rainforest Conservation

-This product combines a certified REDD+ carbon credit from TEM’s April Salumei project in PNG with a Biological Diversity Unit (BDU) in South Australia – blending measurable carbon reduction with a local impact on native Australian biodiversity.
+This product combines a certified carbon credit from TEM’s April Salumei project in PNG with a Biological Diversity Unit (BDU) in South Australia – blending measurable carbon reduction with a local impact on native Australian biodiversity.

 Project Type